-- 1. Visitors are required to sign-in to a specific room and to remain in that room only.
-They must also leave identification with the residence assistant at the lobby desk. - 2.
-The host must meet the visitor in the lobby to sign them in and out of visitation. - 3.
-Visitors must be accompanied by their host while in the resident hall at all times. - 4.
-The host resident is responsible for the actions of their guest.

-- 5. Visitors must be at least 18 years of age or Southern Union students or members of thestudent's immediate family. - 6.
-Failure to comply with guidelines can result in disciplinary actions.

-OFF-LIMITS: Outside areas around the campus are off limits to all persons (except returning residents) after 11:00 p.m.
+- 1. Visitation hours are 24 hours per day, seven days per week. - 2.
+Visitors are required to sign-in.
+They must also leave identification with the residence hall staff at the lobby desk. - 3.
+The resident/host must meet the visitor in the lobby to sign them in and out of visitation. - 4.
+Visitors must be accompanied by their host while in the residence hall at all times. - 5.
+The resident/host is responsible for the actions of their guest(s). - 6.
+Visitors must be at least 18 years of age or Southern Union students or members of the student's immediate family. - 7.
+Compliance with the College's overnight guest policy is required.
+(See Overnight Guests) - 8.
+Failure to comply with guidelines can result in disciplinary actions. - 9.
+Visitors are not allowed in outside areas around the campus after 11:00 p.m.

-RESIDENCE HALL VIOLATIONS: Residence hall disciplinary issues are adjudicated by the Coordinator of Residence Life, Chief of Campus Police, and/or the Dean of Students.
+RESIDENCE HALL VIOLATIONS: Residence hall disciplinary issues are adjudicated by the Residence Hall Associates, Chief of Campus Police, and/or the Associate Dean of Students.